Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 One last thing, in the event that you use normal maps, they need to be in unity normal map format, and emissive masks for now need to have at least 1 component be red as thats what I use to determin what parsts should be emissive(it will use the albedo tex as surface color)
 </br></br>
 </br></br>
+Finally, to set up PBR, all textures go into their proper names, but Roughness goes into the Occlusion texture(Since path tracing calculates ambient occlusion by default, this texture is not normally needed, and there being no proper place for a Roughness texture in the default material, I have decided this was a good compromise)
+</br></br>
+</br></br>
 ## Editor Window Guide
 BVH Options Description -
 <ul>